Updates

 Before finalizing the auction item, make sure to determine the exact terms of the donation, such as the included services (mowing, fertilization, landscaping) and the duration of visits (weekly, bi-weekly, and monthly).

-14. Original Artwork Auction
+14. Original Artwork Item Ideas

 For art and creativity lovers, we suggest keeping an auction of original artwork crafted by talented artists from your community.
 Bidding on artwork allows people to bring home a masterpiece while also supporting local talent.
 But the key is to procure bespoke paintings that appeal to the audience present at your non-profit event.
-Remember, the more buzz your selected artwork creates, the better donation you will be able to generate.
+Remember, the more buzz your selected artwork creates, the better donations you will be able to generate.

 Talk to the art galleries in your area about the local talent.
 Talk to these artists and discuss their work, your charity, and if they have any paintings they can donate.
 Make sure the selected paintings are in excellent condition and come with certificates of authenticity.
 You can also invite the artist to your event so they can network with the guests and explain the theme behind their work more efficiently.